 How to Build an Author Platform

 Building your author platform is essential.
-There’s a reason why this is one of the main reasons authors are acquired by traditional publishers.
-Having an author platform ensures that an author has a built-in audience for a publication.
-Every good book needs an audience and every great author deserves fans.
+This is one of the main reasons authors are acquired by traditional publishers!
+Having an author platform ensures that you have a built-in audience for a publication.
+Every good book needs an audience, and every great author deserves fans.

 How to Increase Book Sales Potential: Metadata for Books

 This course offers helpful tips in regards to your book’s most essential metadata such as: keywords, title, book description, author bio, subject codes, trim size, ISBN, price, and publication date.

 We hope you'll take the opportunity to invest in your publisher education, whether it be through our free courses, podcast, blog, or downloadable resources, or by getting involved in a publishing association or attending a conference.
-It's your content.
-Do more with it!